Printer-friendly Ethics Outline *

 V. Gifts Between Employees - 5 U.S.C. § 7351

-- An employee may not give gifts to a superior or solicit a contribution from another employee for a gift to a superior, except on special occasions nor accept gifts from employees receiving less pay.
+A. An employee may not give gifts to a superior or solicit a contribution from another employee for a gift to a superior, except on special occasions; and may not accept gifts from subordinates or employees receiving less pay.

 1. On occasions when gifts are traditionally exchanged, the following may be given to an official superior or accepted from a subordinate: